1978

 - Before They Make Me Run II (MJ/KR) -early lyrics, very long fade-out

-- Before They Make Me Run III (MJ/KR) -’Some Girls’-version
+- Before They Make Me Run III (MJ/KR) -Some Girls-version

 - Before They Make Me Run IV (MJ/KR) -version of promo-single